Federal Tax Credits

-There are two major tax credits available for both new and continuing students for Tax Year 2012: the American Opportunity Credit and the Lifetime Learning Credit.
+There are two major education tax credits available for both new and continuing students: the American Opportunity Credit and the Lifetime Learning Credit.
 Each credit offers special advantages to students but both credits may not be claimed by the same student in the same year.

-eFile Tax Tip: Our student page has a complete list of many student tax related topics.
-It's a must for any student.
+eFile Tax Tip: See our complete list of many student tax related topics.

 Retirement Tax Credits